 A bit of a complex forecast unfolds for Halloween and Halloween Night.
 We'll see a mid level shortwave trough exit the region to the east during the morning hours.
 This is associated with the surface low pressure system that will bring us rain on Thursday night.
 We should see conditions dry out some by mid morning with clouds sticking around most of the day and highs occurring in the morning and dropping throughout the day.
 Below is a depiction of upper level features.

 As this shortwave moves out of the region, a much stronger, deeper shortwave trough will move into the region from the Great Lakes region.
 This will bring a reinforcing shot of cold air to the region as high pressure to the west and low pressure to the east acts as a funnel for the cold air, as depicted below.

 Some moisture will be associated with the shortwave as it moves through the area.
 This is the tricky part of the forecast.
 The precipitation should begin as rain.
 However, as the atmosphere above Bowling Green quickly cools, we could see a brief transition to a mixed bag of precipitation.
 Sleet, snow, and rain are all possible, but accumulations are not expected.
 Below gives you an idea of the big radar picture on Friday night.

 Lows will drop well into the mid 30s as dry air filters in behind the precipitation.

-That should wrap up this post.
-Be sure to follow @WxOrNotBG on Twitter for the latest Bowling Green weather details.
-Have a great day!
+That should wrap up this forecast, Be sure to follow @WxOrNotBG for all the latest weather details.